11 Things You Never Knew About Gregorio Del Pilar

 “Del Pilar’s flag is unique in that it is strictly neither a Katipunan War Standard nor a mere variation of the first Philippine Flag.
 As a matter of fact, it is an intermediary between the latter and our present national flag.
 Incidentally, it should not be confused with the flag designed by Gen. Pio del Pilar and used by the Balangay “Magtagumpay” of the Katipunan.”

-If the dashing Heneral Goyo had not died early, he would have rivaled Rizal for the title “playboy of Philippine history.”
+Had he not died early, Heneral Goyo would have rivaled Rizal for the title “playboy of Philippine history.”
 But what is it about Goyo that women of his time easily fell head over heels in love with him?

 In addition to his military prowess at such a young age, the boy general’s physical attributes were equally pleasing, as described by his friend Rafael Palma: